RayAndrade/TheRayCode/Csharp/Factory/README.md

     }
 }
 ```
-When we run our program we have
+We are ready to run our program and thus we have:

 ```
 App: Launched with the Creator1.